Rovigo Conservatory of Music: Department of Electronic Music

 The Church of St. Augustine, built in 1588 by the hermit fathers of the Monte Ortone Congregation (Abano), is a functional example of the reuse of disused ecclesiastical property.
 It is home to the lessons of the didactic courses in Electronic Music and Composition for Music Applied to Images and, thanks to the important park of digital and electronic instruments that is continually being enriched, it is also suitable as an audio-video recording venue.

-Resarch and musical activities
+Research and musical activities

 PhDs

 By Decree No. 470 issued on February 21, 2024, by the Ministry of Universities and Research,music conservatories were, for the first time, granted the opportunity to offer accredited PhD programs.
 At the Rovigo Conservatory, two PhD courses were established as part of Cycle XL, titled Italian Piano Music and Persecuted Music and Musical Heritage.
 Additionally, a third PhD program was created in collaboration with the Conservatorio di Vicenza, under the associated title Art and Cultural Heritage as Practical Research Tools for International Research Projects.
 For the doctoral program Persecuted Music, the conservatory collaborates with the music publisher Universal Edition of Vienna on a specific project dedicated to interned music.